cloudflare/cloudflare-docs/content/workers/wrangler/compare-v1-v2.md

 ## What's new

-`wrangler` 2.0 instroduces a number of new features that developing and deploying a Worker.
+`wrangler` 2.0 introduces a number of new features for developing and deploying a Worker.
 This document is to show previous users of wrangler 1.x what they can expect when they move to `wrangler` v2.

 - `wrangler.toml` isn't mandatory
 - `dev` and `publish` accept cli arguments